 "Having not lived in a university town before, I reached Manipal with many reservations.
 However, MCPH helped me unlearn the irrational fear I had always associated with following my thought to its end, and in that manner also to write and read earnestly.
 I would recommend the experience of MCPH to anybody who likes the sea, a library and critical articulation."

-For more information about the Chair in Indian Literature and other writers-in-residence at Manipal University this year, visit: https://litchairmanipal.wordpress.com/
+For more information about the Chair in Indian Literature and other writers-in-residence at Manipal Academy of Higher Education this year, visit: https://litchairmanipal.wordpress.com/